How to Become a Occupational Therapy Aides in Florida

 Obtain Florida licensure or certification

 Florida may require specific licensing or professional certification for occupational therapy aidess.
-Requirements vary by state — contact the Florida Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Florida Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Florida

-Florida employs 40 occupational therapy aides.
+Florida has an active job market for occupational therapy aides.

 Occupational Therapy Aides careers in other states